scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 The data required to invoke the callback function on-chain must be encoded in the same manner.
-This is convenient because we know that the *callable* outputs much match the *callback* inputs.
+This is convenient because we know that the *callable* outputs must match the *callback* inputs.
 This means that we do not need to decode the EVM output, simply adding the first bytes of a hash of the *callback* signature generates the required callback data.